ASimensis/RevatureProject2/README.md

         git checkout <your branch name>

     -open the project in IntelliJ or your IDE of choice (refer to IDE documentation for assistance importing a Maven project from IntelliJ)
-    -use VS Code or another editor if your IDE does not provide support for front-end technologies -open a new terminal window and navigate to the angular-calendar directory -run 'npm install'
+        -update the application.yaml file with the appropriate database url and credentials -use VS Code or another editor if your IDE does not provide support for front-end technologies -open a new terminal window and navigate to the angular-calendar directory -run 'npm install'
         -once the dependencies have been installed run 'ng serve -o' to start the Angular application and open a new browser window